 Our results conform fundamentally with previous theoretical findings by, for example, Safirova (2003), Rhee (2008), and Larson and Zhao (2017).
 Recent work by Lennox (2020) explores the effects of working from home in an Australian context using a quantitative spatial equilibrium model.
-A related study of ours, Delventhal and Parkhomenko (2020), extends the analysis to the entire U.S. and multiple types of telecommuters.
+A related study of ours, Delventhal and Parkhomenko (2021), extends the analysis to the entire U.S. and multiple types of telecommuters.
+Behrens, Kichko, and Thisse (2021) and Davis, Ghent, and Gregory (2021) develop stylized city models with on-site and remote work in order to study the implications of greater work from home on the demand for floorspace, productivity, income inequality, and city structure.
+In line with the predictions of our model, Althoff, Eckert, Ganapati, and Walsh (2020) document a rellocation of residents from the densest to the least dense locations in the U.S. during the COVID-19 pandemic, while Gupta, Peeters, Mittal, and Nieuwerburgh (2021) and Liu and Su (2021) show that bid-rent gradients in U.S. cities have flattened reflecting higher demand for low density and lower demand for urban amenities.

-This paper also follows a number of recent efforts to assess the impact of urban policies and transport infrastructure on city structure, such as those by Ahlfeldt, Redding, Sturm, and Wolf (2015), Severen (2019), Tsivanidis (2019), Owens, Rossi-Hansberg, and Sarte (2020), and Anas (2020).
+This paper also follows a number of recent efforts to assess the impact of urban policies and transport infrastructure on city structure, such as those by Ahlfeldt, Redding, Sturm, and Wolf

+(2015), Tsivanidis (2019), Owens, Rossi-Hansberg, and Sarte (2020), Anas (2020), and Severen (2021).
 Our paper uses a similar framework to assess the impact of a change to the underlying technology of production on urban structure.